Per-Morten/imt4886_game_lobby/application_examples/cpp/chat_demo/chat_demo/README.md

 You can read about .a files here: [Stack Overflow](https://stackoverflow.com/questions/2337949/whats-the-difference-between-lib-and-a-files).

 You should now be able to build the files, but will probably get an error about missing libcurl.dll.
-In that case copy the libcurl.dll from <your_curl_path>\bin into your visual studio projects outermost Debug/Release folder.
+In that case copy the libcurl.dll from "<your_curl_path>\bin" into your visual studio projects outermost Debug/Release folder.

 In the case where you get more missing dll's like: libcypto-1_1.dll and libssl-1_1.dll
 Download these from the net and add them to your visual studio projects outermost Debug/Release folder.